Bosko in Person: Summary

 The title card is a curtain; it parts, revealing an asbestos sheath, which paradoxically burns up to reveal the stage.
 There sits Bosko at a piano, playing, scatting, occasionally snapping his fingers; then enters Honey.
 In time with the music, they greet each other.
 Bosko leaps from his stool and the couple dance.
 As the number ends, Honey intones, "Gee, Bosko, you're swell."
 Our hero steps over and, bathed in the spotlight, his sweetheart having departed for the moment, sings an ode to Honey and their mutual love.
 As this yields to further dancing and scatting, Honey re-enters and the two complete the number to an unseen audience's applause.
 They run off stage, hand-in-hand, and Bosko stumbles cheerfully back on an instant later.
 Returning to his instrument, he repeats the melody from the opening, supplementing the theme twice by casting off his right glove, which tumbles leftward along the keys and then hurries back on its fingers (as if on foot) the first time to its master's hand and the second to Bosko's right knee, where it stands, endowed with a face and a voice of its own.

 "Well, what can you do?"
 Bosko asks.
 "I don't know," replies the glove.
 Bosko thrice enjoins the glove to demonstrate its talents and thrice it refuses.
-"Now," undauntedly says Bosko, "say 'Mary Had a Little Lamb.'"
+"Now," undauntedly says Bosko, "say 'Mary Had a Little Lamb'."
 Giggling with modesty, and at Bosko's repeated request, the glove obliges; it gives another bashful laugh before returning to Bosko's hand.
-The pianist plays "Shave and a Haircut'," and, descending from his stool again, tap dances in the same rhythm.
+The pianist plays "Shave and a Haircut", and, descending from his stool again, tap dances in the same rhythm.
 Seeming-nervously, he begins another tap dance and, tipping his hat, taps stage left; graceful at first, our hero loses his balance after a moment and falls.
 The audience roars with laughter.
 Picking himself up, Bosko dusts off his hat, and, donning it again, feigns a limp stage right before hopping on one foot and turning then to skip a bit leftward.
 He repeats the tap dance-routine from before and falls just as before.
-Enter Honey from the right, skipping: in a raspy voice she scats "Was That the Human Thing to Do?"
-She exits and returns a moment later in outsize shoes: donning a long, blond wig and extending her chin, she states, "I think I go home now," in a probable homage to Greta Garbo.
+Enter Honey from the right, skipping: in a raspy voice she impersonates Ethel Waters and scats "Was That the Human Thing to Do?"
+She exits and returns a moment later in outsize shoes: donning a long, blond wig and extending her chin, she states, "I think I go home now," in an impersonation of Greta Garbo.
 As she marches sultrily off, Bosko marches in time behind her, straw hat in hand, chin firmly in the air: he waits a moment for the audience's applause for Honey before he begins his Maurice Chevalier-impression.
 In time with the film's theme music, he sings, "Just whistle and blow your blues away."